Student Conduct Hearing Process

-- A written notification of a scheduled hearing with a judicial officer(s) will be sent by post mail and by emailed to you at your local address on record and your official Shippensburg University email address.
+- A written notification of a scheduled hearing with a student conduct officer(s) will be sent by post mail and by emailed to you at your local address on record and your official Shippensburg University email address.
 This meeting will be scheduled around your class schedule.

-- Upon arrival, the judicial officer will request your student I.D.
+- Upon arrival, the student conduct officer will request your student I.D.

-- The judicial officer will then ask you if you understand why you have been invited to a hearing.
+- The student conduct officer will then ask you if you understand why you have been invited to a hearing.

 - You will be given a Philosophy of Discipline and Student Rights to read.

 - The documented incident report will be read in its entirety.
 You may then ask questions, dispute the facts, add comments for clarification, or remain silent.
 Your cooperation is greatly appreciated and it is better to be honest than to risk further violation of the honesty policy.

 - The student conduct officer will ask you questions to gain clarity of the incident.

 - If the student conduct officer determines that you are not in violation, the charges will be dismissed.
 If the student conduct officer determines that you are in violation, a sanction will be issued at the end of the hearing.